bwhaley/whaletech.co/_posts/2016-04-07-encryption-ephemeral-volumes-with-kms.md

 # Open the encrypted volume
 echo "$passphrase" | cryptsetup luksOpen UUID=${UUID} cassandra

+# the passphrase is no longer needed
+unset passphrase

 # Do Filesystem stuff
 yes | mkfs.ext4 /dev/mapper/cassandra
 mkdir -p /var/lib/cassandra
 mount /dev/mapper/cassandra /var/lib/cassandra
 {% endhighlight %}

+## Set up post-boot decryption
 At boot we need to decrypt the volume before it's needed by Cassandra.
 We're using Amazon Linux, which still uses sysv-style init.
 I put the script in `/etc/init.d/luks-mount` with a symlink from `/etc/rc.3/S15luks`, but this will vary depending on Linux distro.
 A script to set this up runs just after the encrypted volume is mounted.
 It looks like this:

 {% highlight bash %}